Typescript sdk

 Overview

-Context fetchers allow your agents to access real-time data from external sources like APIs, databases, and services.
+Context fetchers allow you to embed real-time data from external APIs into your agent prompts.
 Instead of hardcoding information in your agent prompt, context fetchers dynamically retrieve fresh data for each conversation.

 Key Features

-• Dynamic data retrieval: Fetch real-time data from APIs, databases, or other sources
+• Dynamic data retrieval: Fetch real-time data from APIs.

 Basic Usage